oehf/ipf/platform-camel/ihe/hl7v3/src/site/markdown/iti44.md

 ### Dependencies

-In a Maven-based environment, the following dependency should be registered in `pom.xml`:
+In a Maven-based environment, the following dependency must be registered in `pom.xml`:

 ```xml
 <dependency>